Legends-Food-Corner/lfc/readme.md

-#The official repository for LFC
+#The official repository for LFC Organization